A Guide to Ranking for SERP Features

 Screenshot of bottom ads

-Top ads are coveted for PPC campaigns because users are more likely to click them.
+Top ads are coveted for PPC campaigns because users are more likely to click on them.

 Here are a few recommendations to optimize for ads:

-I wouldn’t recommend trying to get all your content to rank for SERP features.
-Bearing in mind that Google is constantly optimizing its SERPs to enhance user experience.
-It seems like a good idea to optimize your better-suited content for a spot in a few SERP features.
+I wouldn’t recommend trying to get all your content to rank for SERP features because you want to balance brand reputation with clickthrough rates.
+It's a good idea to optimize your support articles for a spot in a few SERP features and your pillar articles should be optimized for clickthrough.

 Thanks for reading!